Fall of Jericho CD

 So now let’s fix the problem.

-If the graphic above doesn’t help, you can do it one of several ways following these instructions…
+If the graphic above doesn’t help, you can fix this one of several ways following these instructions…

 Way #1 ~ The Quick Method of Finding a Question Set so you can copy it to move it elsewhere